-This section is intended to outline the role and duties of a COVID-19 Compliance Officer for sites of all sizes in line with the Scottish Government's recommendations to monitor physical distancing.
+This section is intended to outline the role and duties of a COVID-19 Compliance Officer for sites of all sizes.

 It is important that the right candidate is appointed/ selected as a COVID-19 Compliance Officer.

 Projects must assess how many COVID-19 Compliance Officers are required depending on size, environment, number of personnel and the work activity to be monitored.
 COVID-19 Compliance Officer's duties should be shared among all contracting companies on a project.